nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

 ## Step 5: Configure Google toolkit

-To save output files or download local files from your computer to the VM environment, we will use the Google Cloud SDK toolkit, which provides tools to securely access the GCP platform.
+To save output files or download local files from your computer to the VM environment, we will use the Google Cloud Software Development Kit (SDK), which provides tools to securely access the GCP platform.
 The GCP VM already has the toolkit installed, but it needs to be configured and linked to your Google account.
 We will be using the `gcloud` and `gsutil` tools in this tutorial.
 More information about this process is available in the GCP support documentation on [gcloud configuration and authorization steps](https://cloud.google.com/sdk/docs/initializing#:~:text=%20gcloud%20init%20performs%20the%20following%20setup%20steps%3A,active%20account%20from%20the%20step%20above%2C...%20More%20).

 In the VM terminal, enter:
 ```